-You’d be amazed how well I can fit wood cutting boards, bowls, and utensils into my dishwasher.
+You’d be amazed how well I could fit wood cutting boards, wood bowls, and utensils made of wood or with wood handles into my dishwasher.
 But what was I thinking?
-I’m careful to not expose my wood floors to standing water because that’s just asking for trouble—but these small items made of wood were somehow impervious to the brutality of super hot water plus detergent followed by blistering high drying heat?
+I’m careful to not expose my wood floors to standing water because that’s just asking for trouble.
+But these small items made of wood might somehow be impervious to the brutality of super hot water plus detergent followed by blistering high drying heat?
 So wrong!

 Cast iron cookware

 Skillets and pans made of cast iron are awesome.
 And they will last forever if cared for properly.
-The secret is in the seasoning and patina that build up on them over years of cooking and being cared for properly.
+The secret is in the seasoning and patina that builds up over years of cooking and being cared for properly.
 One trip through the dishwasher can destroy all of that, leaving a rusty, dull, ugly mess.

 This is painful.
 I had no idea!
 Of course, it’s right there in the fine print of my Kitchen Aid stand mixer’s owner manual: DO NOT put attachments in the dishwasher!
 Hand wash only.
 Had I known, I would not have made that purchase in the first place.